2026-Anderson-lab-spring

 Yaning Li

-Yaning Li is a Second Year BIMS PhD student at UVA.
-She received her B.Sc. in pharmacy from China Pharmaceutical University and M.Sc. in Pharmacology from University of Michigan, Ann Arbor.
+Yaning Li received her B.Sc. in pharmacy from China Pharmaceutical University and M.Sc. in Pharmacology from University of Michigan, Ann Arbor.
 She was inspired to study cancer immunology after working in the pharmaceutical sector where she engaged in preclinical studies of immunocytokines and immune checkpoint inhibitors for cancer treatment.
 She recognized that therapeutic breakthroughs often arise from fundamental research and chose to pursue a PhD to embrace research opportunities & expand her research skills.
 She is attracted by the science in the Anderson lab as she believes in the boundless potential of T cells which are her favorite immune cells.
 Her motivation for scientific research lies on creativity and applying knowledge in innovative ways to benefit human health.

 In her free time, she enjoys journaling, collecting stationery items, and building Legos.
 Her life motto is "make the world a cuter place".